-In this paper, we studied the problem of recovering an unknown signal x in an arbitrary Hilbert space \mathcal{H} , from a given set of n linear samples.
-The signal x is known to lie in a union of subspaces, so that $x \in \mathcal{V}i$ where each of the subspaces \mathcal{V}i is a sum of k subspaces \mathcal{A}i chosen from an ensemble of m possibilities.
+In this paper, we studied the problem of recovering an unknown signal x in an arbitrary Hilbert space $\mathcal{H}$ , from a given set of n samples which are modelled as inner products of x with sampling functions $s_i, 1 \le i \le n$ .
+The signal x is known to lie in a union of subspaces, so that $x \in \mathcal{V}i$ where each of the subspaces $\mathcal{V}i$ is a sum of ksubspaces $\mathcal{A}i$ chosen from an ensemble of m possibilities.
+Thus, there are $\binom{m}{k}$ possible subspaces in which x can lie, and a-priori we do not know which subspace is the true one.
 While previous treatments of this model considered invertibility conditions, here we provide concrete recovery algorithms for a signal over a structured union.

-We began by showing that recovering x can be reduced to a sparsity problem in which the goal is to recover a block-sparse vector c from measurements y = Dc where the nonzero values in c are grouped into blocks.
-The measurement matrix D is equal to S^A where S^ is the sampling operator and A is a set transformation corresponding to a basis for the sum of all \mathcal{A}i .
-To determine \boldsymbol{c} , we suggested a mixed l_2/l_1 convex optimization program that takes on the form of an SOCP.
-Relying on the notion of block-RIP, we developed sufficient conditions under which \boldsymbol{c} can be perfectly recovered using the proposed algorithm.
-We also proved that under the same conditions, the unknown \boldsymbol{c} can be stably approximated in the presence of noise.
-Furthermore, if \boldsymbol{c} is not exactly block-sparse, then its best block-sparse approximation can be approached using the proposed method.
-We then showed that when \boldsymbol{D} is chosen at random, the recovery conditions are satisfied with high probability.
+We began by showing that recovering x can be reduced to a sparsity problem in which the goal is to recover a block-sparse vector c from measurements $\mathbf{y} = \mathbf{D}\mathbf{c}$ where the non-zero values in c are grouped into blocks.
+The measurement matrix D is equal to $S^A$ where $S^$ is the sampling operator and A is a set transformation corresponding to a basis for the sum of all $\mathcal{A}i$ .
+To determine c we suggested a mixed $\ell_2/\ell_1$ convex optimization program that takes on the form of an SOCP.
+Relying on the notion of block-RIP, we developed sufficient conditions under which c can be perfectly recovered using the proposed algorithm.
+We also proved that under the same conditions, the unknown c can be stably approximated in the presence of noise.
+Furthermore, if c is not exactly block-sparse, then its best block-sparse approximation can be approached using the proposed method.
+We then showed that when D is chosen at random, the recovery conditions are satisfied with high probability.

 Specializing the results to MMV systems, we proposed a new method for sampling in MMV problems.
-In this approach, each measurement vector depends on all the unknown vectors.
+In this approach each measurement vector depends on all the unknown vectors.
 As we showed, this can lead to better recovery rate.
 Furthermore, we established equivalence results for a class of MMV algorithms based on RIP.

 Throughout the paper, we assumed a finite union of subspaces as well as finite dimension of the underlying spaces.
 An interesting future direction to explore is the extension of the ideas developed herein to the more challenging problem of recovering x in a possibly infinite union of subspaces, which are not necessarily finite-dimensional.
-Recovery methods for sparse signals in infinite dimensions have been addressed in some of our previous work [16]-[20].
+Although at first sight this seems like a difficult problem as our algorithms are inherently finite-dimensional, recovery methods for sparse signals in infinite dimensions have been addressed in some of our previous work [15]-[19].
 In particular, we have shown that a signal lying in a union of shift-invariant subspaces can be recovered efficiently from certain sets of sampling functions.
-A first step in the direction of treating infinite unions of infinite subspaces is the example studied in [21] in which we treat an infinite union resulting from unknown time delays.
 In our future work, we intend to combine these results with those in the current paper in order to develop a more general theory for recovery from a union of subspaces.